BertHav/Omgevingsmonitor_Software/README.md

 ![The STM32CubeProgrammer current consumption during standby in μA with optional added AHT20 en BMP280](Images/versie_4.55_in_standby_detail_AHT20_en_BMP280_in_uA.png)

 ## version 5.08 <a name="version508"></a>
 Change of LED behaviour.
 On USB (charging)power the LEDS are now standard off except for the status LED.
 The status LED shows the status of the charging process.
-Flashing orange means charging, if battery is full then the LED flashes green.
+Flashing yellow means charging, if battery is full then the LED flashes green.
 To force the LED's the to show all status as in prior versions, press the userbuttton.

 ## version 5.07 <a name="version507"></a>
 Bugfix for not reading the battery charge during USB charge proces